Book cover

 The idea of writing this book emerged in early 2019 when I was assigned to teach the software engineering course for the bachelor’s degree in computer science at UFMG, Brazil.
 To prepare for the course, I began by analyzing well-known software engineering books.
 To my surprise, I found they had changed little since I had taken the course during my undergraduate studies more than 25 years earlier.

-As a result, I created 600 slides with the core material for an undergraduate course in software engineering, specifically for programs that have only one course in the field.
-However, studying just from slides does not provide the learning experience obtained from reading a full and contextualized text.
+As a result, I created 600 slides covering the essential material for an undergraduate course in software engineering, particularly for programs that have only one course in the field.
+However, studying solely from slides does not provide the comprehensive learning experience obtained from reading a full and contextualized text.

-Thus, I had the idea of transforming the slides into a book that could fulfill the role of the textbook of my dreams.
+Thus, I decided to transform the slides into my ideal textbook.
 It could also help other instructors who might face similar challenges when teaching an introductory software engineering course.

 I would like to highlight the following points about the content, organization, and writing strategy of the book: